ZivaVatra/flac2all/README.md

 ### Dev

+At the moment there are no packages for the development branch.

+There are however testing packages that I deploy to to the "test" pypi.
+These package versions have "test" prepended to their version number, and don't track the official version numbers.
+These versions may or may not work, as they are beta.
+You can install the test package to your home directory using `pip install -U --index-url https://test.pypi.org/simple/ flac2all`

-* At the moment there are no packages for the development branch.
-If you want the bleeding edge, follow the instructions under [Development](#development)
+If you want the bleeding edge, including to test different branches, follow the instructions under [Development](#development)

 ## Usage